cloudfoundry/diego-notes/proposals/measuring_performance.md

 | Influx        | influxdb-firehose-nozzle      | V               | 1                  | standard      | n1-highcpu-4             |
 | Perf          | cedar                         | V               | 1                  | perf          | n1-standard-8            |

-### Performance Tuning Comments
+## <a name='tuning-the-deployment'></a>Tuning the Deployment

+In order to perform correctly at scale or to generate the necessary logs for analysis, certain services in the CF and Diego deployments require additional tuning.

+- Set `diego.bbs.enable_access_log` to `true` to enable the BBS access log for later analysis by perfchug.
+- Set the `diego.executor.disk_capacity_mb` BOSH property to `32768` so that the Diego cells are consistently configured with 32 GiB of disk to allocate.
+- Set the `diego.executor.memory_capacity_mb` BOSH property to `32768` so that the Diego cells are consistently configured with 32 GiB of memory to allocate.
-1. Set the `ha_proxy.log_to_file` property to true in the manifest.
-This makes the HA Proxy store logs on `/var/vcap/sys/log` instead of `/var/log`.
+- Set the `ha_proxy.log_to_file` property to `true` in the manifest, so that HAProxy stores logs in `/var/vcap/sys/log` on ephemeral disk instead of in `/var/log` on the root disk.

+Depending on the scale of the run, we may also need to validate the sizing of the VMs in the diego-perf deployment itself and in the metric-collection system:

-1. Validate size of Influxdb VM during larger runs--it seems CPU-bound.
+- Validate the CPU size of the `influxdb` VM during larger runs.
-1. Validate size of Perf VM during larger runs as disk can fill due to logs and results.
+- Validate the disk size of the diego-perf `cedar` VM during larger runs as the disk can fill due to logs and results.

-# Experiments
+## Experiments

 ### Experiment 1: Fezzik